nginxinc/nginx-amplify-doc/amplify-guide.md

 ## User Interface

-### Graphs Page
+### Graphs

-When you first log in to Amplify, you’re presented with a collection of graphs on the **Graphs** page.
-From here you can see an overview of all your systems with graphs of key statistics, such as CPU, memory, and disk usage.
+When you log in to Amplify, you’re presented with a collection of predefined graphs on the **Graphs** page.
+Here you can see an overview of the key metric stats, such as CPU, memory, and disk usage for all of your systems.

-#### Systems List
+If you click on a system on the left, the graphs will change to reflect the metrics for the selected system.
+The graphs are further split into categories such as "System", "NGINX" and so on.

+Some graphs have an additional selector for the "label" associated with a metric.
+E.g., with "Disk Latency" or "Network Traffic" you can select what device or interface you're analyzing.
+Switching between labels changes the graph to display the corresponding data.

+On the right, above the graphs, you will find the time range selector, which helps to display different time periods for the graphs.

+You can also copy a predefined graph to a custom dashboard by focusing on the graph and clicking on the arrow in the top right corner.

+Check the [Metrics and Metadata](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#metrics-and-metadata) section below to learn more about the displayed metrics.

+### Inventory

-From the top meny bar, you can always open the list of the systems that have the Amplify Agent installed, and are being monitored.
-You do *not* need to manually add a new system in the interface.
-When the agent is properly installed on a new system and reporting, it'll be automatically added to the systems list.
+From the top menu bar, you can always open the inventory of the systems that are being monitored.
+When the Amplify Agent is properly installed on a new system and reporting, it's automatically visible in the system index on the left and in the Inventory.

 ![Add Graph](images/systems.png)

-The systems list allows you to check the status of all systems at a glance.
+The Inventory allows you to check the status of all systems at a glance.
 It also provides a quick overview of the key metrics.

-In the rightmost column of the Systems List you will also find the settings and the metadata viewer icons.
+In the rightmost column of the Inventory you will also find the settings and the metadata viewer icons.
 Click on the [i] icon and the popup will appear with various useful information about the OS and the monitored NGINX instances.
 If you need to remove an object from the monitoring, it's in the metadata viewer popup where you can find the "Remove object" buttons.
 Removing the OS object will delete the leaf NGINX objects too.

-You can apply sorting, search, and filters to the systems list to quickly find the system in question.
-You can search and filter by hostname, IP address, architecture etc. Search accepts regular expressions.
+You can apply sorting, search, and filters to the Inventory to quickly find the system in question.
+You can search and filter by hostname, IP address, architecture etc. You can use regular expressions with the search function.

-**Note.** Bear in mind, that you'd also need to stop or uninstall the Amplify Agent on the systems being removed from the monitoring—otherwise the objects will reappear in the UI.
+**Note.** Bear in mind, that you'd also need to stop or uninstall the Amplify Agent on the systems being removed from the monitoring — otherwise the objects will reappear in the UI.
 Be sure to delete any system specific alert rules too.

-#### Preview

-In the middle of the screen there's the **Preview** section where you can quickly browse and check what graphs are available, and whether there are any anomalies to be analyzed.

-The graphs in the **Preview** pane are split into distinct sections.
-Each section is a collection of graphs for a particular system.
-If you click on a system in the leftmost columnt, **Preview** will scroll to the corresponding section.
-You can also just scroll the **Preview** manually to find the necessary graphs.

-Clicking on any of the smaller graphs in the **Preview** pane will bring up a larger version of that graph in the [**Graph&nbsp;Feed**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#graph-feed) pane on the right side for a "quick look".
-The graph will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph&nbsp;Feed**.

-**Note.** There are checkboxes on the preview graphs.
-Clicking on a graph's checkbox will pin it to the bottom of the feed for further analysis.

-Some graphs in the **Preview** pane have an additional selector for the label associated with a metric.
-E.g., with "Disk Latency" or "Network Traffic" you can select what device or interface you're analyzing.
-Switching between labels on a graph changes the preview graph to display the corresponding data.

-Above the **Graph Feed** is the time range, which helps to scale displayed data for up to the past week.

-#### Graph Feed

-The section on the right is called **Graph Feed**.
-When analyzing the graphs, you can populate this section from **Preview**.
-In order to do that, click on a graph's checkbox in **Preview**.
-The "checked" graph from **Preview** will then be added to the bottom of the **Graph Feed**.
-When you uncheck the graph, it'll be removed from the **Graph Feed**.

-You can also add the topmost "quick look" graph to the **Graph Feed** by clicking on the (+) sign.

-If you need to zoom into graphs, you can click on the "expand" icon to the left of the "Graph Feed" label.

-Above the **Graph Feed** you'll find controls to switch the time intervals that are applied to all graphs on the **Graphs** page.
-You can switch between `1H` `4H` `1D` `2D` and `1W` intervals depending on the time period you have to analyze.

-You will also see a marker on all graphs that might be very helpful when trying to manually correlate events.

-A typical workflow when analyzing OS and NGINX behavior would be:

-  * Browse through the graphs in **Preview**
-  * With a single click bring the ones calling for attention to the right for a quick look
-  * Populate the **Graph Feed** with the graphs from **Preview** that require further analysis and correlation
-  * Change time intervals for visualization to see a bigger picture
-  * Scroll through the **Graph Feed** to visually match the graphs in the feed to the "quick look" view
-  * Expand/collapse the **Graph Feed** depending on the required level of detail
-  * Find anomalies, correlations, and trends
-  * Leave graphs in the **Graph Feed** for future analysis/monitoring

-You can also just pin the graphs that you want to check regularly to the **Graph** feed, and use it as a general monitoring dashboard.

-In the **Graph Feed** you can click on the graph title to quickly scroll **Preview** to the relevant section.

-The state of the **Graphs** page is automatically saved, so next time you log in, you should see the same **Graph** page that you previously built for monitoring and analysis.

 ### Dashboards